TN 86 (01-18)

 For more detail on IDD requests and forwarding information, see

 B. How we receive IDD bank data

 We receive requests to input bank data by mail, phone, or fax in the following formats:

 If upon receipt of the information, there are any discrepancies, follow instructions

 C. Multi-country contract

 The processing FI for Bulgaria has a prefix of 68 at the beginning of the Routing Transit Number (RTN).

-IDD payments sent to Bulgaria must be in Bulgarian Lev (BGN) accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO faxes incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory.
-The FBU will contact the beneficiary or FI for the additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Bulgaria.
+The FBU contacts the beneficiary or FI for additional information.

 NOTE: The 13th character of the Bulgarian IBAN cannot be an “8” for beneficiary payments.

 The SWIFT code consists of the following 8 to 11 alphanumeric characters: